Whose business is it anyway?

 Now, I’m a big fan of openness and transparency.
 There are a lot of reasons for that.
 On a philosophical level, I do not believe there is anything to be gained by pretending to be something you’re not, and I don’t see how deceiving people who would shun you if they knew the truth actually benefits anyone.
 (To my mind, if someone—your family, say—loves you only so long as they don’t know the truth about you, then they don’t actually love you.
 They only love an imaginary projection of you, and that love is conditional on you agreeing not to do anything that might spoil the projection.)

 On a practical level, it’s hard to find other people like you when everyone is closeted.
 If I am polyamorous, and I’m in a room with 10 other poly people but none of us are open, all 11 of us might be thinking “Wow, I wonder where I can go to meet other poly people?
 It’s so hard to do!”

-But there’s one objection to openness that I hear all the time, and that’s what I’d like to talk about here.
-A lot of folks say “I’m not open because it’s nobody else’s business how I live my life.”
+I've heard a lot of folks say “I’m not open because it’s nobody else’s business how I live my life.”
 And to some extent it seems true, but there are problems with that idea.

 Before I talk about those, though, I’d like to back up a little and talk about the way I grew up.